 - Stories must have been published or forthcoming in the applicable calendar year.

 - Editors from eligible publications may only submit a writer’s debut short story.
 “Debut” is defined as the writer’s absolute first fiction publication in any language, which has undergone an editorial review process and been accepted and published in a literary outlet that the author is not academically or professionally associated with.
 Translations are ineligible.
 Writers who have published one or more books which have undergone editorial review are ineligible.

 - Editors from eligible publications may submit up to four eligible stories from debut authors in a given award year.
 Stories may not exceed 12,000 words in length.

-- Both the editor and debut author must agree to and sign the award’s declaration of eligibility and consent, which outlines serial rights for Catapult’s forthcoming anthology, and upload all application materials and submit online via Submittable.
+- Both the editor and debut author must agree to and sign the award’s declaration of eligibility, which outlines serial rights for Catapult’s forthcoming anthology, and upload all application materials and submit online via Submittable.